tldr-pages/tldr/pages/common/l2ping.md

 # l2ping

-> Send L2CAP echo request and receive an answer.
+> Send an L2CAP echo request and receive an answer.
 > More information: <https://manned.org/l2ping>.

 - Ping a Bluetooth device: